About Us

 OIA Summer Programs

-We are pleased to announce that we will continue to offer all of our summer programs in-person for the summer of 2023, as well as specialized programs online.
-See below for brochures on programs currently scheduled for the summer.
-If you have any questions about the programs or are interested in discussing other summer programs, please contact Ms. May Zhai (chenmay@mcmaster.ca) for more information.
+We are pleased to announce that information for our in-person summer programs (as well as specialized programs online) is now available.
+See below for brochures on specific programs.
+If you have any questions about the programs or are interested in discussing other specialized programs, please contact Ms. May Zhai (chenmay@mcmaster.ca) for more information.

-The Office of International Affairs offers a variety of summer English programs created to give students a sample of life, studies, and research at McMaster University.
-Our programs motivate students to pursue further studies or research collaboration with us in the future.
-More information about our specific programs can be found in the brochures below.
+The Office of International Affairs offers a variety of summer English programs created to give students an experience of student life, studies, and research at McMaster University.
+Our programs are also intended to motivate students to come to McMaster for further studies or research collaboration.
+Information about specific programs can be found in the brochures below.

-2023 McMaster Summer English and Cultural Immersion Program – July (Chinese)
+2024 McMaster Summer English and Cultural Immersion Program – July

-2023 McMaster Summer English and Cultural Immersion Program – July (Japanese)
+2024 McMaster Summer English and Cultural Immersion Program – July (Chinese)

-2023 McMaster Summer English and Cultural Immersion Program – July (2-week program) (IN-PERSON)
+2024 McMaster Summer English and Cultural Immersion Program – July (Japanese)

 Specialized Summer English Programs